Planning the Peaks of the Balkans Trek: What to Know Before You Go

 Guided

-Navigation, border permits, weather calls, and daily decisions handled.
+Navigation, borders, weather calls, and daily decisions handled